Pregnancy and Breastfeeding

 - Food Allergies in Your Child

-When making food and beverage choices, unless you are advised by your healthcare provider, you do not need to restrict your choices during pregnancy or while breastfeeding to prevent food allergies from developing in your child.
+Unless advised by your doctor, you do not have to restrict your food and drink choices during pregnancy or while breastfeeding to keep your child from getting food allergies.

 Pregnant women and women who may become pregnant should not drink alcohol.
-Drinks containing alcohol include beer, wine, liquor, mixed drinks, malt beverages, etc. No amount of alcohol is safe for your baby when you are pregnant.
-Talk with your doctor before considering drinking alcohol while you are breastfeeding.
-No alcohol consumption is the safest option.
+Drinks that have alcohol include beer, wine, liquor, mixed drinks, and malt beverages.
+No amount of alcohol is safe for your baby when you are pregnant.
+Talk with your doctor if you are thinking about drinking alcohol while you are breastfeeding.

 Caffeine is found in coffee, tea, and soda.
-Consult your healthcare provider for advice about consuming caffeine during pregnancy and while you are breastfeeding.
+Ask your healthcare provider about having caffeine during pregnancy and while you are breastfeeding.